 BLACK+DECKER - Digital Advantage Pro

-The Black+Dekcer has unique a digital temperature control that scored high in usability.
+The Black+Dekcer has a unique digital temperature control that scored high in usability.

 The Digital Advantage excels in one aspect we were baffled to find lacking in the others: “Temperature-ready” status going from higher to lower settings.
 The Oliso is the only other iron that does this, but at a cost more than four times that of the BLACK+DECKER.
 The BLACK+DECKER’s alert is audible, which is more user-friendly than the Oliso to boot.
 Like the other finalists, Oliso’s temperature light switches off and on to indicate “ready” status.
 This works but is easily overlooked, requiring you to keep a close eye on the iron.